digital-work-lab/digital-work-lecture/docs/11-futures-notes_teaching_notes.md

 nav_exclude: true
 ---

+# Teaching notes: Futures

 - after each episode: summarize on the blackboard
 - no AI, but societal/work questions
 - Spitzer: AI will not replace humans, but humans who use AI will replace humans who do not use AI

-# Video summary: Grant/Gladwell: Uncomfortable with the future
+## Video summary: Grant/Gladwell: Uncomfortable with the future

 Note: the last part complements the technology-focused futures and focuses more on organizations/people.
 It relates to several topics we discussed earlier in the lecture (e.g., remote work, excellence individually and in teams, development of skills)